 The U.S. Navy Seabee Museum offers a variety of education and public programs to engage visitors with the Navy’s rich history of the Seabees, Civil Engineer Corps, and naval shore establishment.

 - Public Programs - The Education Department has primary responsibility for creating and implementing public programs.
-This includes creating a speaker’s bureau, offering family programming, and opening our doors to the public as a community resource.
+This includes creating a speaker’s bureau, offering family programming, and opening the Museum's doors to the public as a community resource.

 - Outreach - The Education Department is responsible for social media postings related to education and adding standards-based educational content to the website.
 The Education Department recruits and screens prospective volunteers who have the skills to help support the goals of the Museum.